 An introduction to organic chemistry with emphasis on the reactions of functional groups and an introduction to spectroscopic techniques for structure determination.
 This course requires laboratory participation in person.

-Modality – Online content with in person labs
+Modality – Online content with in person labs and testing.

 An introduction to organic chemistry with an emphasis on structure and bonding, conformations and stereochemistry, and reaction processes around alkyl halide, alkene, and carbonyl centers.
 Special topics may include spectroscopy, polymers, and/or biomolecules.